antonmarin/github-pages/README.md

 Simple images to run github-pages locally

-To use just run `docker run --rm -v $PWD:/app -p 4000:4000 antonmarin/github-pages`
+To use just run `docker run --rm -v $PWD:/app -p 4000:4000 antonmarin/github-pages` or you can get `jekyll --help` by `docker run --rm -v $PWD:/app -p 4000:4000 antonmarin/github-pages --help`

 Image creates some required files if you don't have them: